SheenaShahangian/CS601_TermProject_Shahangian/README.md

-Please note, the images above are not an exhaustive collection of all uses of Flexbox on my website, but rather a sample example.
+Please note, the images linked above are not an exhaustive collection of all uses of Flexbox on my website, but rather a sample example.

 #### Adding ES6 or Higher Functionality + Including Content From Module 5 (Including the Fetch API)

 I have used multiple ES6 functionality and higher, along with the content taught in Module 5 regarding fetch, async, and await.
 Specifically, I have used fetch to grab data from a JSON file I created.
 This file contains a list of places I have on my travel bucket list, which is pulled and populated in a list on the travels page on my website.
 For ES6 functionality and higher, you'll notice an abundant use of template strings throughout the project's JavaScript files.
-I have also leveraged the for...each loop, arrow functions, using let and const instead of var, and promises.
+I have also leveraged the for...of loop, arrow functions, using let and const instead of var, and promises.
 My goal was to test out several ES6 functionalities in this term project.

 Please note, I have provided detailed notes about where ES6 and higher functionality was included within my section above on JavaScript and DOM mastery.
 Should you like to see more details on this, please reference the **Extra Credit Note** sections in that area of the report.